-- 6.30 The Strategic Director, Resources and Digital will monitor the interest rate market and react appropriately to any changing circumstances. - 6.31 The Council takes the view that bank rate is forecast to increase steadily but slowly over the next few years to reach 1.00% by quarter 2 2021.
-Bank rate forecasts for financial year ends are 2019/20 0.75%, 2020/21 0.75% and 2021/22 1.00%. - 6.32 The overall balance of risks to economic growth in the UK is probably relatively even due to the weight of all the uncertainties over post-Brexit trade arrangements and the impact of an expansionary government spending policy. - 6.33 The balance of risks to increases or decreases in Bank Rate and shorter term PWLB rates are also broadly even.
+- 6.31 The Strategic Director, Resources and Digital will monitor the interest rate market and react appropriately to any changing circumstances. - 6.32 The Council takes the view that bank rate is forecast to remain the same over the next few years.
+Bank rate forecasts for financial year ends are 2021/22 1.00%, 2022/23 1.25%, 2023/24 1.25% and 2024/25 1.25%. - 6.33 The overall balance of risks to economic growth in the UK are probably weighted to the downside.
+This will be from the Bank of England reducing its economic forecast, saying the UK economic growth would slow to subdued rates.
+High inflationary pressure on the economy will continue, with inflation rates in excess of bank targets and expected to remain high for a prolonged period. - 6.34 The balance of risks to increases or decreases in Bank Rate and shorter term PWLB rates are also weighted to the downside.